The Career Misalignment Pattern

 What to Expect

-The process begins with a Strategy Call — a precise, diagnostic conversation where Dr. Ceruto assesses the nature of the career question and determines whether the engagement is appropriate.
+The process begins with a Strategy Call — a precise, strategy conversation where Dr. Ceruto assesses the nature of the career question and determines whether the engagement is appropriate.
 This call is itself an instrument of clarity.
 Many professionals report that the Strategy Call alone reframes their understanding of what has been keeping them stuck.

 The timeline is personalized.
 There are no fixed programs applied uniformly.
 What remains constant is the precision of the methodology and the depth of the practitioner’s understanding of the systems involved.